bkw777/tsend/README.md

 # tsend
 Powershell implementation of the bootstrap function in [dlplus](https://github.com/bkw777/dlplus) and [mComm](http://www.club100.org/memfiles/index.php?&direction=0&order=&directory=Kurt%20McCullum)

-dplus only runs on linux or osx or any other unix-like OS,
+dlplus only runs on linux or osx or any other unix-like OS,
 the bootstrapper in mComm for Windows doesn't seem to work in current Windows versions,
 and the File-> Send file... option in TeraTerm doesn't work either.